Audit: MTA contractor's homeless outreach 'limited'

 “In several instances, clients repeatedly knocked upon the office door, but received no response despite the presence of staff within the office,” the report said.

-The report also found that the BRC reports to the MTA about its work are often inaccurate or incomplete, and that BRC workers often conducted a lot of their homeless outreach at Penn Station at areas used by NJ Transit and Amtrak, despite only being contracted to serve the MTA.
+The audit also found that BRC's reports to the MTA about its work are often inaccurate or incomplete, and that BRC workers often conducted a lot of homeless outreach at Penn Station at areas used by NJ Transit and Amtrak, despite only being contracted to serve the MTA.

 DiNapoli’s office made several recommendations to the MTA, including that it work with BRC to meet its contracted performance measures and establish new, quantifiable measures, and that it better monitor BRC to ensure the contractor has adequate staffing and is providing sufficient levels of service.